tradingview/rest_integrations_docs/source/FAQ.rst

 .. ......

 Is the `/quotes`_ endpoint required?
 Or do you have your own sources of quotes for securities?
-   This method is optional, but highly required.
+   This method is optional, but highly recommended.
 It is needed to display your quotes directly in the :ref:`Order Ticket<trading-ui-orderticket>`.
 This will reduce the chance of order execution at prices other than what the user sees.